Wamphyre/VideoGenerator/README.md

 - **Lyric videos** - Use custom background images with your music

 ## ✨ Key Features

+### 🆕 What's New in v1.3.0
+- **Completely Standalone** - No Python installation required on target machines
+- **Modern Interface** - Redesigned with CustomTkinter for better UX
+- **Clean Menu Bar** - Shows "VideoGenerator" instead of "Python"
+- **Enhanced System Info** - Displays GPU model and hardware acceleration status
+- **Improved Logging** - Better formatted activity log with timestamps
+- **Compact Design** - More efficient use of screen space
+- **Auto-contained FFmpeg** - Bundled and automatically detected

 ### 🎵 Audio Processing
 - **Multiple format support**: MP3, WAV, OGG, FLAC, AAC, M4A, WMA